 - 1. Disconnect the DC power and diskette interface cable from the back of the drive. - 2.
 Press the release tab on the left side of the diskette drive, and pull the diskette drive/bracket out of the chassis. - 3.
-Remove the drive-mounting screw from the left side of the drive, and remove the drive from the bracket (see Figure 11).
+Remove the drive-mounting screw from the left side of the drive, and remove the drive from the bracket. to the bottom of the bracket (see Figure 11).